Khemi1998/MorseCodeTranslation/README.md

 <h2>Introduction</h2>

-<p>THe purpose of this page is implement test-driven designing using jest to create an english to morse-code translater</p>
+<p>THe purpose of this page is implement test-driven designing using jest to create an english to morse-code translater.
+This translator only works with lowercase letters.</p>

 <h2>Design</h2>